-- £475.00 Stationery, Educational Visits, Books and Equipment Grant These Grants are per academic year, are none transferable and are only available for stationery, educational visits and books and equipment.
+- £475.00 Stationery, Educational Visits, Books and Equipment Grant These Grants are per academic year, are none transferable and are only available for stationery, educational visits and books and equipment (assessed each year of the course).

 F.E. & H E Computer Grant